 Any instantaneous emissions or exhaust flow measurements obtained while the combustion engine is deactivated, as defined in paragraph 3.6.3. of this Regulation, shall be set to zero.

-Any correction of the instantaneous criteria emissions for Extended conditions according to paragraph 8.1. and 10.5. and 10.6. of this Regulation shall be applied.
+Any correction of the instantaneous criteria emissions for Extended conditions according to paragraphs 8.1., 10.5. and 10.6. of this Regulation shall be applied.

 For the complete RDE trip and for the urban part of the RDE trip (k=t=total, k=u=urban):